-4 Empirical Analysis
+3 Empirical Analysis

 The data described above allow us to study the effectiveness of regulations relative to litigation in combating ambulance fraud.
-As discussed in Section 2, Medicare regulations requiring prior authorization stipulate that ambulance companies obtain approval for each patient receiving repetitive, non-emergent ambulance transports, which must be renewed periodically.
-The policy was piloted on December 15, 2014, in New Jersey, Pennsylvania, and South Carolina, the top three states in terms of per-beneficiary dialysis ambulance expenditures for Medicare at the time.
+As discussed in Section 2, Medicare regulations requiring prior authorization stipulate that ambulance companies obtain approval for each patient receiving repetitive, non-emergent ambulance transports, which must be renewed periodically.5 The policy was piloted on December 15, 2014, in New Jersey, Pennsylvania, and South Carolina.
 On January 1, 2016, Medicare expanded prior authorization to Delaware, DC, Maryland, North Carolina, Virginia, and West Virginia.
 As shown in Figure 2, rides for patients residing in Pennsylvania, New Jersey, and South Carolina drop sharply after Medicare first imposed prior authorization, followed by another drop corresponding to the states included in the second wave of regulation.